m3dwards/longmynd.org/content/webcams.md

       **LMSC Webcam: pointing north to the LMSC launch site.**

-      Awaiting repair to run correctly during each day rather than just the very occasional image.
+      Shortly due a replacement larger Solar panel and camera mounting box, primarily to allow it to run over the winter when light levels are low.

       Currently 20 minutes updated and also video turned on.
 (See here for previous images*: <https://www.mysolarcam.com/LongMyndNorth/>)*